Madonna: Voice and instruments

-Possessing a mezzo-soprano vocal range, Madonna has always been self-conscious about her voice.
-Mark Bego, author of Madonna: Blonde Ambition, called her "the perfect vocalist for lighter-than-air songs", despite not being a "heavyweight talent".
-According to Tony Sclafani from MSNBC, "Madonna's vocals are the key to her rock roots.
-Pop vocalists usually sing songs 'straight', but Madonna employs subtext, irony, aggression and all sorts of vocal idiosyncrasies in the ways John Lennon and Bob Dylan did."
-Madonna used a bright, girlish vocal timbre in her early albums which became passé in her later works.
-The change was deliberate since she was constantly reminded of how the critics had once labeled her as "Minnie Mouse on helium".
-During the filming of Evita (1996), Madonna had to take vocal lessons, which increased her range further.
-Of this experience she commented, "I studied with a vocal coach for Evita and I realized there was a whole piece of my voice I wasn't using.
+Madonna possesses a mezzo-soprano vocal range and is self-conscious about her singing voice.
+Mark Bego, author of Madonna: Blonde Ambition, described her as "the perfect vocalist for lighter-than-air songs" despite not being a "heavyweight talent".
+According to Tony Sclafani of MSNBC, her vocal delivery reflects her "rock roots", explaining that, unlike most pop singers who perform songs "straight", Madonna incorporates subtext, irony, aggression, and other vocal idiosyncrasies similar to that of John Lennon and Bob Dylan.
+In her early recordings, Madonna employed a bright, girlish timbre that she later tried to abandon after critics compared her voice to "Minnie Mouse on helium".
+While filming Evita (1996), she took voice training, which expanded her vocal versatility.
+Of the experience, she said, "I studied with a vocal coach for Evita and realized there was a whole piece of my voice I wasn't using.
 Before, I just believed I had a really limited range and was going to make the most of it."

-Besides singing, Madonna has the ability to play several musical instruments.
-Piano was the first instrument taught to her as a child.
-In the late 1970s, she learned to play drum and guitar from her then-boyfriend Dan Gilroy, before joining the Breakfast Club lineup as the drummer.
-She later played guitar with the band Emmy as well as on her own demo recordings.
-After her career breakthrough, Madonna was absent performing with guitar for years, but she is credited for playing cowbell on Madonna (1983) and synthesizer on Like a Prayer (1989).
-In 1999, Madonna had studied for three months to play the violin for the role as a violin teacher in the film Music of the Heart, but she eventually left the project before filming began.
-Madonna decided to perform with guitar again during the promotion of Music (2000) and recruited guitarist Monte Pittman to help improve her skill.
-Since then, Madonna has played guitar on every tour, as well as her studio albums.
-She received a nomination for Les Paul Horizon Award at the 2002 Orville H. Gibson Guitar Awards.
+Madonna plays several musical instruments.
+She first learned to play the piano as a child.
+During the late 1970s, she was taught drums and guitar by her then-boyfriend Dan Gilroy, later joining his band, the Breakfast Club, as a drummer.
+Madonna then played guitar with the group Emmy.
+After her commercial breakthrough, she rarely performed instruments publicly until 2000, though she was credited with playing the cowbell on Madonna (1983) and the synthesizer on Like a Prayer (1989).
+In 1999, she undertook three months of violin training to prepare for a role as a violin teacher in the film Music of the Heart (1999), but withdrew from the project before filming.
+She returned to performing with the guitar during promotion for Music (2000) with guidance from guitarist Monte Pittman to improve her technique.
+Since then, Madonna has featured guitar performances in her studio recordings and concert tours.
+She was nominated for the Les Paul Horizon Award at the 2002 Orville H. Gibson Guitar Awards.